Google GCP-PCD (Professional Cloud Developer) Certification Exam Syllabus

 - Understanding how Google Cloud services are geographically distributed (e.g., latency, regional services, zonal services)

-- Configuring load balancers and applications for session affinity and performant content delivery
+- Enabling session affinity for performant content delivery

 - Implementing caching solutions (e.g., Memorystore)

-- Creating and deploying APIs (e.g., HTTP REST, gRPC [Google Remote Procedure Call])
+- Creating and deploying APIs (e.g., HTTP REST, gRPC [Remote Procedure Call])

 - Using application rate limiting, authentication, and observability (e.g., Apigee, Cloud API Gateway)